-This formula returns the date five days after the contract start date whenever Payment Due Date is blank.
-Payment Due Date is a custom date field.
+This formula returns the date five days after the contract start date whenever Payment Due Date is a custom date field.

 '''

 (BLANKVALUE(Payment_Due_Date__c, StartDate +5)

 '''

 Payment Status

 This formula determines if the payment due date is past and the payment status is "UNPAID."
 If so, it returns the text "PAYMENT OVERDUE" and if not, it leaves the field blank.
 This example uses a custom date field called Payment Due Date and a text custom field called Payment Status on contracts.